 New American research argues that those who often lie have an unhealthy life, while those who avoid telling lies have better health and more harmonious relationship with other people.

 The research also concluded that not only serious lies but also innocent little fib, which is much easier to tell, can harm the body.

 Researchers at the Catholic University of Notre Dame in Indiana, led by professor of psychology Anita Kelly, who presented the study at the annual meeting of the American Psychological Union, made a ten-week experiment on 110 people aged 18 to 71 years.

-Thus, the researchers found that there is indeed a relation between the number of told lies and the level of health.
+Thus, the researchers found that there was indeed a relationship between the number of told lies and the level of the participants’ health.
 For example, volunteers who told three fewer lies compared with the previous week, reported, on average, four fewer psychological complaints and three fewer physical complaints.

 Those who were systematically telling fewer lies, to the fifth week of the experiment reached the point of feeling more honest and stated that they were feeling better, both physically and psychologically.
 Furthermore, the relationship with those around them improved significantly.

 Copyright © 2012-2021 Learning Mind.
 All rights reserved.
 For permission to reprint, contact us.